 - Enough people refuse to take vaccines, thus hampering back-to-normal drives

 - Serious vaccine side effects start to emerge

-- Democrats win two Senate run-off seats, and we see huge change in fiscal agenda
+- Democrats win two Senate run-off seats, and we see a huge change in fiscal agenda

 - Alternatively, US policy paralysis with split government and ultra-polarized views